Rated 4.9/5 by verified buyers

 Interior floor finish is classified by critical radiant flux per ASTM E648 (radiant panel test):

 • Class I: Minimum 0.45 W/cm² critical radiant flux.
-Required in exit enclosures and exit access corridors.
+Commonly required in exit enclosures and exit access corridors; the occupancy chapter sets the exact class.

 • Class II: Minimum 0.22 W/cm² critical radiant flux.
 Permitted in rooms and other areas.

-Alternative test method: Materials that pass NFPA 286 (Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth) are acceptable regardless of their ASTM E84 classification.
+Alternative test method: Materials that pass NFPA 286 (Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth) may be accepted in place of the ASTM E84 classification when they meet NFPA 101's specific acceptance criteria.
 NFPA 286 is a full-room-scale fire test that is more representative of real fire conditions, especially for thermoplastic materials where the tunnel test has known limitations.

 Common Violations & Enforcement